 Nico lived in New York for 5 months, working as manager at ‘Gitane’ in Soho before returning to Canada.

-With a strong background in marketing, corporate branding and merchandising, it comes as no surprise that Karri Schuermans is the driving force behind the strategic operations and marketing activities of Chambar, Café Medina and The Dirty Apron Cooking School.
+With a strong background in marketing, corporate branding and merchandising, it comes as no surprise that Karri Schuermans is the driving force behind the strategic operations and marketing activities of Chambar, Café Medina and The Dirty Apron Cooking School & Delicatessen.

-Through innovative solutions designed to reduce our environmental impact—such as recycling programs with food waste going to community garden composts and the use of all natural cleaners—Chambar, Café Medina and The Dirty Apron Cooking School aim to soon exceed their ‘Green’ certification and become Vancouver’s first carbon neutral restaurant.
+Through innovative solutions designed to reduce our environmental impact—such as recycling programs with food waste going to community garden composts and the use of all natural cleaners.
+We were Vancouver's 2nd Carbon Neutral Restaurant

 If you are dining in Vancouver, don't order seafood unless you see this symbol next to the menu item.